 - Local opportunities: Corporations, foundations, civic groups, parent and school associations, and service clubs routinely offer scholarships to local high school students.
 Check with your high school guidance office to learn how you can apply for these scholarships.

-- ROTC scholarships and stipends: The Navy ROTC program at Holy Cross offers full- and partial-tuition scholarships to selected cadets and midshipmen.
+- ROTC scholarships and stipends: The Navy ROTC program at Holy Cross offers full and partial tuition scholarships to selected cadets and midshipmen.
 A full four-year NROTC scholarship student attending Holy Cross receives a monthly tax-free stipend for expenses during the academic year.
 The monthly stipend is currently $250 for freshman, $300 for sophomores, $350 for juniors, and $400 for seniors.
 Scholarship students also receive a semester book stipend of $375.
-In addition, scholarship students at Holy Cross also receive a Holy Cross NROTC Scholarship Incentive Grant, which equals standard room charges each year.
+In addition, students receiving a full NROTC scholarship at Holy Cross also receive a Holy Cross NROTC Scholarship Incentive Grant, which is the equivalent of standard room charges each year.
 The Incentive Grant is only applicable toward on-campus room charges.
 For more information, contact the Holy Cross Naval ROTC office at 508-793-2433 or firstname.lastname@example.org.

 Army and Air Force ROTC are offered at Worcester Polytechnic Institute and, through the Higher Education Consortium of Central Massachusetts, Holy Cross students may enroll in one of those programs.
 A full Army or Air Force ROTC Scholarship student is also eligible for the Incentive Grant, equal to standard room charges each year and is also only applicable toward on-campus room charges.
 For more information, see http://www.wpi.edu/Academics/Depts/AFAS/ or Army ROTC.